Airship: World War II

-In the years 1942–44, approximately 1,400 airship pilots and 3,000 support crew members were trained in the military airship crew training program and the airship military personnel grew from 430 to 12,400.
+In 1942–44, approximately 1,400 airship pilots and 3,000 support crew members were trained in the military airship crew training program, and the number of airship military personnel grew from 430 to 12,400.
 The U.S. airships were produced by the Goodyear factory in Akron, Ohio.
-From 1942 till 1945, 154 airships were built for the U.S. Navy (133 K-class, 10 L-class, seven G-class, four M-class) and five L-class for civilian customers (serial numbers L-4 to L-8).
+From 1942 to 1945, 154 airships were built for the U.S. Navy (133 K-class, 10 L-class, seven G-class, four M-class) and five L-class for civilian customers (serial numbers L-4 to L-8).

 The primary airship tasks were patrol and convoy escort near the American coastline.
-They also served as an organization centre for the convoys to direct ship movements, and were used in naval search and rescue operations.
-Rarer duties of the airships included aerophoto reconnaissance, naval mine-laying and mine-sweeping, parachute unit transport and deployment, cargo and personnel transportation.
-They were deemed quite successful in their duties with the highest combat readiness factor in the entire U.S. air force (87%).
+They also served as an organization centre for convoys, directing ship movements, and were used in naval search-and-rescue operations.
+Rarer duties of the airships included aerophotography reconnaissance, naval mine-laying and mine-sweeping, parachute unit transport and deployment, and cargo and personnel transportation.
+They were deemed quite successful in their duties with the highest combat readiness factor in the entire U.S. Air Force (87%).

 During the war, some 532 ships without airship escort were sunk near the U.S. coast by enemy submarines.
 Only one ship, the tanker Persephone, of the 89,000 or so in convoys escorted by blimps was sunk by the enemy.
 Airships engaged submarines with depth charges and, less frequently, with other on-board weapons.
 They were excellent at driving submarines down, where their limited speed and range prevented them from attacking convoys.
-The weapons available to airships were so limited that until the advent of the homing torpedo they had little chance of sinking a submarine.
+The weapons available to airships were so limited that until the advent of the homing torpedo, they had little chance of sinking a submarine.